MemVerge/splash/CONTRIBUTING.md

 We use [this branching model](https://nvie.com/posts/a-successful-git-branching-model/) as a reference.
 Each step is described below:
 * Create an issue on Github.
-* Wait for the issue is confirmed and assigned to you.
+* Wait for the issue to be confirmed and assigned to you.
 * Fork your own repo if you haven't done so.
 * Create a new branch from the latest `development` branch in the main repo.
 * Make your changes in your own feature/bugfix branch.